Supporting choice and control

 Using personal budgets

 Personal budgets offer a great opportunity for carers and families to tailor support in creative and flexible ways.
-The practice examples below show how people have developed breaks that really work for them.
+The practice examples show how people have developed breaks that really work for them.

-Local authorities and health services need to offer really clear information about personal budgets and personal health budgets, and about options to take these as direct payments.
+Local authorities and health services need to offer clear information about personal budgets and personal health budgets, and about options to take these as direct payments.
 Staff need training and must be confident in their understanding that there should be no unreasonable limits to how people use their budgets to meet their needs and achieve their outcomes.
 Local authorities and health services should work together so that integrated budgets are available where appropriate and people aren’t left without choices if their funding stream changes.

 National evidence shows that some carers, particularly older people, are put off direct payments because they don’t want the hassle of arranging care and the extra responsibilities of reporting spend.
 Support may be needed to encourage flexible solutions for breaks and ensure people understand their rights and responsibilities.
-Direct payment organisations or practitioners could offer varied examples to illustrate what’s possible.
+Direct payment organisations and practitioners could offer varied examples to illustrate what’s possible.
 Carers will also need information to understand the costs of services or costs of employing personal assistants to develop costed support plans.

 Commissioners and support staff need to be transparent about funding – what is available to carers and how can they be supported to understand funding?
 Don’t just give me a direct payment and not take any responsibility for helping me to manage it.
 Understanding money and personal budgets is part of empowerment.
 Explanation is key.Carers’ Breaks Reference Group discussion, February 2019